What would you do with that money if treatment was affordable? Find out if your insurance covers treatment now!

 Drug and alcohol addictions not only affect the user but the entire family.
 Dealing with a loved one who has an addiction problem can be challenging and leave those close to the person feeling helpless and unsure of how to help.
 Often, people struggling with addictions are unaware of how their behaviors affect themselves or the people around them.
 They may be unwilling to seek treatment for their problems or deny that they have problems at all.
 Drug intervention programs can help.
 An intervention can help change the addict, getting him or her into a treatment program before things become even worse.
 It is important to intervene before things get really bad and not to wait for addicts to seek help on their own.
 People struggling with addiction often cannot see the extent of their problems.
 The CDC reports that there were almost 28,000 unintentional drug overdose deaths in the United States in 2007.
 Drug abuse is a serious and life-threatening problem.
-If you or someone you love is struggling with a substance abuse problem, call 1-888-716-9806 today to discuss your options.

 What Is an Intervention?

 An intervention is a planned attempt by one or more of the addict’s family and friends to get the loved one into treatment for the addiction.
 The addict is not included in the planning of the intervention.
 Family and friends will have an opportunity to share how the addict has affected their lives.
 The addict will be offered a treatment plan that was arranged ahead of time, and it will have clear goals and guidelines.
 If treatment is refused, family and friends should spell out what will they will do.
 Drug or alcohol intervention specialists can help to plan and implement an intervention.

 An intervention typically goes through the following steps: